cvent/couchbase-driver/readme.md

 <a name="Driver+getServerVersion"></a>

 #### driver.getServerVersion(fn)
-Attempts to get the lowest couchbase server version from the nodes in the cluster **Warning**
+Attempts to get the lowest couchbase server version from the nodes in the cluster.

+**Warning**
 This depends on undocumented internals of Node.js couchbase library